fj/dzb-ordertopia-api-docs/README.markdown

 __Stores__ are a [merchant's][merchant] physical or online presences, through which they sell [products][product].
 Presently, each merchant has only one store.

-## Special Entities
+## Special Resources

-These entities aren't true domain entities in orderTopia.
+These resources aren't true domain resources in orderTopia, but they're nonetheless important.

 ### <a name="error"></a>Errors

 __Errors__ are simply vehicles for delivering information about errors.
-No other entity has any relationship with errors.

 #### Attributes